-The MA International Relations is a research oriented postgraduate program.
+The MA International Relations is a research-oriented postgraduate program.
 Therefore, the curriculum puts particular emphasis on both theories and methodology.
 MAIR courses are also strongly informed by our faculty's own research experience and findings.
-It aims at preparing students for further research within and outside academia.
+The program aims at preparing students for further research within and outside academia.

 Methods of Social Science